huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 You get a simple, clear summary you can share with siblings, your attorney, or a fiduciary.

-### 3. Build a simple plan from â€œtodayâ€ to â€œclosingâ€
+### 3. Build a simple plan from "today" to "closing"

 Once we know your role and what the property looks like in real life, I draft a straightforward plan that: